microsoft/reverse-proxy/samples/ReverseProxy.Metrics.Sample/README.md

     - Number of requests started
     - Number of request in flight
     - Number of requests that have failed

 - **Kestrel** which is the web server that handles incomming requests.

   Events include:
-    - When the a request is started and stopped
+    - When a request is started and stopped

   Metrics include:
     - Connection Rate - how many connections are opened a second
     - Total number of connections
     - Number of TLS handshakes
-    - Incomming queue lengths
+    - Incomming queue length

 - **Http** which is the HttpClient which makes outgoing requests to the destination servers.